 A small trial found some improvement with a combination treatment providing a daily dose of 2,500 mg of l arginine, as well as ginseng, ginkgo, and damiana.
 In a four-week, double-blind study, 77 women with decreased libido were given either the combination product or a placebo.
 Those taking the arginine blend showed statistically greater improvement, reporting increased sexual desire in 71% of participants given the treatment.
 In the placebo group, 42% reported an increased libido.
 Other improvements included relative satisfaction with sex life and heightened clitoral sensation.
 No significant side effects were seen in either group.
 However, we don't know if the arginine had anything to do with the results.

-A study done at the University of Texas at Austin examined l arginine benefit, combined with yohimbine, on sexual arousal in postmenopausal women.
-Twenty-four women participated in three sessions in which sexual responses to erotic stimuli were measured following treatment with either arginine glutamate (6 grams) plus yohimbine (6 mg), yohimbine alone (6 mg), or a placebo.
-Sexual responses were measured at one hour after taking the supplements.
-Compared to placebo, the combined oral administration substantially increased vaginal pulse amplitude responses to the erotic film.
+A study done at the University of Texas at Austin examined arginine, combined with yohimbine, on sexual arousal in postmenopausal women.
+Twenty-four women participated in three sessions in which sexual responses to erotic stimuli were measured following treatment with either arginine glutamate 6 grams plus yohimbine 6 mg, yohimbine alone 6 mg, or a placebo.
+Compared to placebo, the combined oral administration substantially increased vaginal pulse amplitude responses to the erotic film after one hour.
 It is well known that yohimbine, alone, has a significant effect on sexuality and whether arginine was a factor is not known.